 This work is licensed under a Creative Commons Attribution-NonCommercial-Share Alike 4.0 International License.

 Durham, Allison J. and Anderson, Stefanie, "Unmasking the Student Impostor: Remedies for the Impostor Phenomenon to Promote Student Success in the Clinic" (2022).
-Physical Therapy Faculty Publications.
+School of Physical Therapy Faculty Publications.
 7.

 Education in the Health Professions